-Johnson City is becoming one of the best places to visit in East Tennessee, with dozens of fun things to do both downtown and beyond in the surrounding forests and Appalachian mountains.
+Johnson City is undoubtedly one of the best places to visit in East Tennessee.

-One minute you can be listening to live music sprawled out on a picnic blanket in King Commons Park and the next strolling the historic center for the best food, breweries, and art, or floating down rapids on the Nolichucky River!
+One minute you can be listening to live music sprawled out on a picnic blanket in King Commons Park and the next strolling the historic center in search of the best food, breweries, and art.

 Whether you are a food lover, outdoor adventurer, festival fanatic, or waterfall chaser, you will fall head over heels for this up-and-coming mountain town in Northeast Tennessee.